 Patterns and trends in scores

-The global mean area-weighted Index score for 2016 was 71 out of 100 (median 68, per-region range 43-91; Fig. 1B).
-The two top scoring regions, Jarvis Island and Howland & Baker Islands (both 91), are remote and uninhabited islands; the highest scoring populated areas were Germany (85) and Seychelles (84; Fig. 1A).
+The global mean area-weighted Index score for 2016 was 71 out of 100 (median 68, per-region range 43-91; Fig 1B, Fig A in S1 File).
+The two top scoring regions, Jarvis Island and Howland & Baker Islands (both 91), are remote and uninhabited islands; the highest scoring populated areas were Germany (85) and Seychelles (84; Fig 1A, Datasets and additional information section in S1 File provides links to data).
 The lowest scoring regions were Libya and Sierra Leone (both 43).
 Nine of the 10 lowest scoring regions are in Africa and the other in Central America (Nicaragua).
-Global scores for goals and subgoals were highest for biodiversity and coastal protection and lowest for natural products and tourism & recreation, but nearly all goals and subgoals showed the full range of possible values among the 220 assessed regions (Fig. 2A-J in S1 Results).
+Global scores for goals and subgoals were highest for biodiversity and coastal protection and lowest for natural products and tourism & recreation, but nearly all goals (Fig B in S1 File) and subgoals (Fig C in S1 File) showed the full range of possible values among the 220 assessed regions.

-The global score remained unchanged from previous years, although individual regions increased by up to 2.5 points per year (e.g., Mozambique, Samoa, Solomon Islands) or decreased by as much as 4.5 points per year (e.g., Eritrea -4.4, Estonia -3; Fig. 1C), with a roughly normal distribution of values of per-region change (Fig. 1D).
-Most goal scores changed significantly over the five-year period but with relatively small absolute changes (Fig. 2).
+The global score remained unchanged from previous years, although individual regions increased by up to 2.5 points per year (e.g., Mozambique, Samoa, Solomon Islands) or decreased by as much as 4.5 points per year (e.g., Eritrea -4.4, Estonia -3; Fig 1C), with a roughly normal distribution of values of per-region change (Fig 1D).
+Most goal scores changed significantly over the five-year period but with relatively small absolute changes (Fig 2).
 The largest increase was for the lasting special places goal (nearly +1 point increase per year, unweighted) and the largest decrease was for the natural products goal (nearly -4 point decrease per year, unweighted).
-Natural products, coastal protection, and carbon storage all saw steady declines over the five years (although coastal protection was not significant for the area-weighted average); lasting special places, fisheries, artisanal fishing opportunities and species biodiversity all saw steady increases over the five years (although fisheries was not significant for the area-weighted average); and the other goals varied over time (Fig. 2).
+Natural products, coastal protection, and carbon storage all saw steady declines over the five years (although coastal protection was not significant for the area-weighted average); lasting special places, fisheries, artisanal fishing opportunities and species biodiversity all saw steady increases over the five years (although fisheries was not significant for the area-weighted average); and the other goals varied over time (Fig 2).

-In general, regions with higher Index scores in 2016 tended to have improved over time (i.e., the good get better) and regions with lower scores tended to have worsened (p<0.001, linear regression model of change per year ~ Index score), although there were plenty of exceptions (R2 was only 0.08; Fig. 3).
+In general, regions with higher Index scores in 2016 tended to have improved over time (i.e., the good get better) and regions with lower scores tended to have worsened (p<0.001, linear regression model of change per year ~ Index score), although there were plenty of exceptions (R2 was only 0.08; Fig 3).
 Very few regions started with low scores and improved dramatically or had high scores and declined dramatically.
-Roughly half of all regions had scores decline and half had scores increase (Fig. 3, Figs. 3, 4 in S1 Results).
-Improvements in natural products, sense of place and tourism & recreation drove overall improvement in the regions, with the highest increase in overall Index score, while declines in natural products and, to a lesser degree, tourism & recreation were the primary drivers of the greatest declines in regions (Fig. 4; Fig. 4 in S1 Results).
+Roughly half of all regions had scores decline and half had scores increase (Fig 3).
+Improvements in natural products, sense of place and tourism & recreation drove overall improvement in the regions, with the highest increase in overall Index score, while declines in natural products and, to a lesser degree, tourism & recreation were the primary drivers of the greatest declines in regions (Fig 4; Figs D-G in S1 File).
 Minor changes in region-level Index scores were the result of a wide range of possible combinations of changes in goal scores.
-For example, a minimal change in all goals or large changes (but in opposite directions) of two or more goals (Fig. 4, Fig. 4 in S1 Results) could both lead to only a minor change in a region’s overall score.
+For example, a minimal change in all goals or large changes (but in opposite directions) of two or more goals (Fig 4, Fig G in S1 File) could both lead to only a minor change in a region’s overall score.

 OHI as an indicator